percona/pmm-doc/docs/get-started/query-analytics-details.md

 **How QAN collecting data?**
 - data are collected every minute (at 0 seconds, like 8:15:00, next in 8:16:00 etc)
 - collected data are represented by buckets

+**Sources for data**
-- MySQL data are based on outputs from tables events_statements_summary_by_digest and events_statements_history in mysql database (in case of perfschema), from file (in case of slowlog)
+- MySQL Perfschema: tables events_statements_summary_by_digest and events_statements_history in mysql database
-- PostreSQL data are based on outputs from table pg_stat_statements (in case of PGSS as a query source) and pg_stat_monitor table (in case of PGSM as a query source)
+- MySQL Slowlog: file on path provided during configuring your MySQL
+- PostgreSQL pg_stat_statements (PGSS): view pg_stat_statements in required database
+- PostgreSQL pg_stat_statmonitor (PGSM): view pg_stat_monitor in required database

 **What is bucket/How is created?**
 - buckets contains all data captured during one minute interval
+- once bucket is created it is send to PMM Server where is it parsed and saved in clickhouse database, which is used for QAN data
 - queries in buckets are aggregated by query ID
+- query IDs are calculated different depends on technology and query source

 **Examples:**